Building an Explain Like I'm 5 Skill for Claude

 Help me create a skill call “Explain Like I am 5.” to explain details to the people at different levels or with different background.

-I gave it examples of what the “variable” could be — ages like 5, 10, 20, or 30, education levels like 5th grade or college student, job titles like manager or engineer, and even relationship roles like wife or husband.
-I also included a few example triggers: “ELI5 what a database index is,” “Explain Like I am 5th grader,” “Explain Like I am a manager.”
+I included examples of what the audience variable could be — ages (5, 10, 20, 30), education levels (5th grade, college student), job titles (manager, engineer), relationship roles (wife, husband).
+I also gave a few example triggers: “ELI5 what a database index is,” “Explain Like I am 5th grader,” “Explain Like I am a manager.”

 The initial prompt in Claude Code